Subsidy Library

 format_list_bulleted What to do

-• Remove the excavated soil from the gateway area and spread it on the verges of the field track (allowing for drainage).
+• Remove excavated soil from the gateway area and spread it on field track verges (allowing for drainage), ensuring it's not spread on environmental or historic features.

 • Overlay the excavated area with a geotextile membrane.

-• Fill the excavated area with aggregate (hardcore) to a consolidated depth of at least 150mm or so the new gateway is level with the existing track.
+• Fill with aggregate (hardcore) to a consolidated depth of at least 150mm, or until the new gateway is level with the existing track.

 checklist How to do and evidence required